Carham: History

 in the 33rd year of Ecbright the Danes arrived at Lindisfarne and fought with the English at Carham where Eleven Bishops and two English Countes were slayne, and a great numbre of people.

 A field between the glebe and Dunstan Wood, where bones have been from time to time disinterred, is probably the site of the battle.

 In 1018 the Battle of Carham between the Kingdom of Scotland and the Northumbrians resulted in a Scottish victory.
 The fact that the Tweed is the border between Scotland and England can be traced to the outcome of this battle.

 James VI of Scotland crossed the border on 26 April 1588 and visited Carham.

+Carham Hall

+Carham Hall, located NE of the hamlet, was a 14th Century tower house built to defend against border reivers.
+The first house was built by the Compton family in 1755.
+It was extended by Richard Hodgson-Huntley in 1870 and again by architect James Bow Dunn in 1920.

 Governance

-Carham is in the parliamentary constituency of Berwick-upon-Tweed.
+Carham is in the parliamentary constituency of North Northumberland.

 Religious sites

 The church is dedicated to St Cuthbert.